whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/space/astronomy-terms.md

 ___

 **Dark Adaptation**
 The eyes’ transition to night vision, in order to see faint objects.
-Dark adaptation is rapid during the first 5 or 10 minutes after you leave a well-lit room, but full adaptation requires at least a half hour — and it can be ruined by a momentary glance at a bright light.
+Dark adaptation is rapid during the first 5 or 10 minutes after you leave a well-lit room, but full adaptation requires at least a half hour—and it can be ruined by a momentary glance at a bright light.

 **Declination (Dec.)**
 The celestial equivalent of latitude, denoting how far (in degrees) an object in the sky lies north or south of the celestial equator.